pratt-sark/ai/README.md

 # ai
 ### Artificial Intelligence Lab Codes

-All codes are in Jupyter Notebook format, coded in Python.
-Just download them and run them using Google Colab or VSCode.
+For codes that are in Jupyter Notebook format (coded in Python):
+ * Just download them and run them using Google Colab or VSCode.

+For codes that are in .py format (coded in Python):
+ * Just download them and run them using VSCode.

 No specific inputs required except the obvious ones communicated using input prompts.

 #### Uninformed Search